dusk-network/docs-public/src/content/docs/getting-started/vm/counter-example.md

 ##### Interact with the Piecrust VM

-Now we need to expose the methods in our contract to the Virtual Machine used by Dusk, called Piecrust.
-By doing this, the VM is able to "see" them and execute them after our contract is deployed.
+Now we need to expose the methods in our contract to the VM.
+This allows the VM to "see" the methods and call them on our contract.

 This is why we need to add the following code to expose the `increment` method: